 Today the company employs eight people who are mainly focused on software development.
-Its headquarter is in Munich, Germany.
-Overall the vendor serves more than 40 direct customers and has additional customer projects which AnalyticsCreator partners have implemented.
+Its headquarters is in Munich, Germany.
+Overall the vendor serves more than 60 direct customers and has additional customer projects which have been implemented by partners.
 In general, the company is partner-oriented.
-The software also helps consulting companies to implement data warehouse systems in shorter time frames than in the past.
+The software mainly helps consulting companies to implement data warehouse systems in shorter time frames than in the past.
 Therefore, the majority of AnalyticsCreator customers are actually systems implementers.
 AnalyticsCreator is 100 percent committed to Microsoft and aims to be among the best in this environment.

 User & Use Cases

 The use cases for AnalyticsCreator are clearly defined.
 90 percent of survey respondents use the tool for ‘Data Warehousing/BI’ and 90 percent use it for ‘Data Warehouse Automation’.
 The main effort in data warehousing is in data integration, which is undertaken by 70 percent of respondents.
 Data integration is where automation really can pay off and save time and money.
 The tool is mainly used by implementers.
 This explains the very low average number of users per company, despite the fact that 13 percent of the respondents to this survey are from large organizations and 45 percent are from midsize companies.

 Total number of users per company